donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 $acc_{0fixed}$ is the angular acceleration that would occur on P0, if the net torque of P1 is zero.

-Hence, making angular acceleration equal to $acc_{0fixed}$ on P0 and make P1 seized is equivalent to lending extra torque that would cancel out the net torque on P1.
+Hence, making angular acceleration equal to $acc_{0fixed}$ on P0 and making P1 seized is equivalent to lending extra torque that would cancel out the net torque on P1.

-Next two steps are P1 paying back the extra torque it has burrowed.
+The next two steps are P1 paying back the extra torque it has borrowed.

-#### 2. Calculate intertia torque force on P1.
+#### 2. Calculate Inertia Torque Force on P1

-From step1, bar 1 is assumed to make an angular acceleration, and bar1 has its own angular velocity.
+From step 1, bar1 is assumed to make an angular acceleration, and bar1 has its own angular velocity.

-The angular acceleration and angular velocity make kinetic force on P1, which results an intertia force torque on P1.
+The angular acceleration and angular velocity make kinetic force on P1, which results in an inertia force torque on P1.

-The angular acceleration on P0, makes plain acceleration on P1 equal to
+The angular acceleration on P0 makes plain acceleration on P1 equal to:

 ```math
 acc_{0fixed} \times \overrightarrow{bar1}

 ```

-The angualr velocity of P1 refered as $\omega$, gives centripetal acceleration on P1 equal to
+The angular velocity of P1 referred to as $\omega$ gives centripetal acceleration on P1 equal to:

 ```math
 \omega \times (\omega \times \overrightarrow{bar1})